Home-school Group Topics

 - Additional parents are welcome to stay or drop-off; parents are always free.

-2. Review and sign the confirmation form sent by the Education Director.
+2. Review and sign the confirmation form sent by the Programs Manager.

-3. Mail the signed confirmation form with payment to the attention of the Education Director.
+3. Mail the signed confirmation form with payment to the attention of the Programs Manager.

 - Your name